theam/require/doc/index.md

 Will import `Data.Text` qualified as `Text` and the `Text` type.

+Also, you have the option of automating this, by using [the autorequire feature](04-Automatic-require.html).

 There are more options, you can check them out [in the require docs](01-how-require-works.html).

 # How to use require